-The auto header height control sensor needs to operate within a specific voltage range in order to work properly.
+The auto header height control (AHHC) sensor needs to operate in a specific voltage range in order to work properly.

 Changes may have been made to the combine controls or the display since this document was published.
-For the most up-to-date information, refer to the combine operator's manual.
+For the most upto-date information, refer to the combine operator's manual.